midl-dev/polkadot-k8s/README.md

 ## Wrapping up

-To delete everything and stop all the cloud costs, issue the command:
+To delete everything and terminate all the charges, issue the command:

 ```
 terraform destroy